News

 Federal Investment Supports Integration of Internationally Educated Health Professionals

-The College and Association of Nurses of the Northwest Territories and Nunavut (CANNN) welcomes the Government of Canada’s recent announcement to invest up to $14.3 million in initiatives aimed at reducing labour shortages in the health sector through targeted support for internationally educated health professionals (IEHPs).
-This investment, announced by the Honourable Steven MacKinnon, Minister
+The College of Nurses of the Northwest Territories and Nunavut (CANNN) welcomes the Government of Canada’s recent announcement to invest up to $14.3 million in initiatives aimed at reducing labour shortages in the health sector through targeted support for internationally educated health professionals (IEHPs).
+This investment, announced by the Honourable Steven MacKinnon, Minister of Employment,

 Read More